-By default, all UPL resources are restricted and you will see Not Avail when you attempt to select this item.
+By default, all UPL resources are restricted and Not Avail displays when you attempt to select this item.
 To see UPL resources you must check the appropriate Scroll Enable check boxes in AZedit.
 (In the AZedit System menu, select UPL Resources.
 Then enter check marks in the appropriate Scroll Enable boxes.)